jonasbucherETH/sushi_internship/README.md

 ### Questions/Unclarities
 * Scaling: Give the option to the user or not?
+* Can I somehow keep chosen colour options for all outputs?

 ### TODO
 * edit ruby file (see deseq2 or something)